 Content marketing is similar to native advertising, causing a lot of people to assume they are the same.
-Although native ads are inherently targeted and positioned in such a way that the advertising experience is more sensitive to context, just like in content marketing, it is not enough to conclude that all kinds of content marketing are native advertising.
+Although native ads are naturally targeted and positioned in such a way that the marketing experience is more sensitive to context, just like in content marketing, it is not enough to conclude that all kinds of content marketing are, in fact, native advertising.

 Content marketing covers a broader scope, such as selecting promotional tools, studying consumer behavior, and enhancing distribution methods; meanwhile, native advertising focuses majorly on the content of the advertising.
 Native advertising is information-based, non-disruptive, and is a directly paid opportunity.

 Native advertising is the antidote to ad fatigue.

 Due to the abundance of ads all over the internet, consumers have developed a certain kind of fatigue and blindness to ad banners.
 Because native advertisements are non-disruptive, the gap between the advert and the consumer is slowly and carefully closed by the well-written informative piece about the brand.